geminilabs/site-reviews-v2/readme.txt

 == Changelog ==

 = 2.16.4 (2018-08-21) =
-- Added defer/async attributes the the polyfill.io script (the polyfill.io script is used to add browser support for Internet Explorer 9 and 10).
+- Added "site-reviews/async-scripts" and "site-reviews/defer-scripts" filter hooks
-- Added documentation on how to disable the polyfill.io script if it is not needed.
+- Added documentation on how to disable the polyfill.io script if it is not needed (the polyfill.io script is used to add browser support for Internet Explorer 9 and 10).

 = 2.16.3 (2018-08-06) =
 - Fixed compatibility for WordPress 4.0-4.6